thetinkeringtypist/jmh-benchmark-examples/README.md

 * Maven
 * Java 21
 * JMH
-* The IntelliJ plugin for IntelliJ
+* The JMH plugin for IntelliJ

 Most of the benchmarks measure differences between arrays and lists to easily demonstrate the performance differences between them.
 However, this does not mean that one implementation should be favored over another.
-Each one has it's own place in code and provides value in unique ways.
+Each one has its own place in code and provides value in unique ways.

 Enjoy!